 For Prabhu, trying to do “real journalism” on her campus hasn’t worked out.
 A non-traditional student who returned to college after 30 years, she was the Spotlight’s copy editor for a few months, but she was dropped from the staff after she invited news professionals to critique the student paper and help train the editors.
 Undeterred, Prabhu persists in her journalistic endeavors.
 She recently had a reader review published in The New York Times.

 “The HBCU newspaper, in many cases, is asked to sell its integrity to the administration in order to survive,” Nimox says.
 “Advisers are often threatened with job loss.”
 In addition, he says parents fear their children will not graduate if they “make trouble.”
 In some cases, parents have advised their sons and daughters against working on the newspaper staff.

 One of those daughters is Hampton’s Bravetta Hassell.
 “My mother says to watch out, get your work done and get out of there,” says Hassell.
-Currently a summer intern at The Washington Post, she resigned her position as editor of the Script last fall “out of frustration.”
+Currently a summer intern at The Washington Post, she resigned her position as editor of the Script last fall “out

 At North Carolina A&T State University, editors of the A&T Register took the unusual step in February of attaching a disclaimer on a story that had been partially reviewed in advance by an administrator.
 The administrative oversight could be a violation of the First Amendment.